gurbain/mouse_locomotion/README.md

-# mouse_locomotion
+# Mouse Locomotion Simulation
-Blender model and simulation scripts for mouse locomotion driven by reservoir computing
+This repository proposes a Blender model and some simulation scripts for mouse locomotion driven by reservoir computing.

 ### Running on Ubuntu 14.04
-This installation has been tested with Ubuntu 14.04 only but should work for other OS since Blender is a multi-platform tool.
+Installation has been tested with Ubuntu 14.04 only but should work for other OS since Blender is a multi-platform tool.
 - Install Blender:
 ```
 sudo apt-get install blender